 — Tony Robbins

-I left the consultancy to start my own business.
-My business has taken me from Melbourne to London to New York City.
+I left the ‘Big-4’ firm to start my own business.
+This business has taken me from Melbourne to London to New York City.
 It has given me the freedom to travel the world.

 A week later my wife received an email.
 For the first time ever he was going to see a therapist.
 He wanted to thank her for her advice.
 He couldn’t have been more grateful.

 My wife made more impact in 2-hours than I have ever made in 13 years as a Banking Consultant

 Sure my consultancy is doing well.
 But if I continue with my current path at the end of my days my life will lack meaning and impact.
 It’s sad.
 But true.
 I am 35.
 The question I now ask is “what’s the best way to spend my remaining time on this planet?”
 My wife had a solution.

 She is about to start her own private therapy practice.
 I couldn’t be more proud.
 She wants to help people breakthrough mental illness.
 She saves people’s lives.
 Literally.
 I have seen the letters.
 Clients that thank her for talking them out of suicide.
 The work of a therapist is not easy, but the juice is worth the squeeze.

 But here’s the problem.
 She is just starting-out.
 She has zero clients.
 You might be the best therapist in the world but it doesn’t matter if nobody knows that you exist.